-CBN is best known as a sedative, and it's often used in products designed to help users get a better night's sleep.
-However, we're not yet sure how it works.
+CBN is best known for its sleep cycle support.
+However, we’re not yet sure how it works.
 There are two possibilities.
-Either CBN may work best in sync with THC as a result of the "entourage effect" or older cannabis plants, which have the most CBN, might also have additional sedative compounds.
+Either CBN may work best in sync with THC as a result of the “entourage effect” or older cannabis plants, which have the most CBN, might also have additional sedative compounds.

 What we do know is clinical tests indicate CBN can work just as well as the pharmaceutical sedative diazepam.
 And like CBD, CBN carries a significantly lower risk of side effects compared to many over-the-counter and prescription drugs.

-While CBD can help reduce appetite, CBN, like THC, may do the opposite.
-Even though CBN won't give you the same sense of elation as THC, you might get the munchies.
-If you need to increase your appetite but don't want to risk getting the foggy brain or chronic giggles you might get from THC, CBN might be a good alternative.
+While CBD is sometimes reported as an appetite reducer, CBN, like THC, is known to do the opposite.
+Even though CBN won’t give you the same sense of elation as THC, you might get the munchies.
+If you need to increase your appetite but don’t want to risk getting the foggy brain or chronic giggles you might get from THC, CBN might be a good alternative.

 In case you hadn’t heard, stress is bad.
 Like, really bad.
 It’s not just unpleasant to live with; it can wreak havoc on your brain and body.
 Recent research has shown oxidative stress, in particular, is mainly responsible for certain diseases, the not-so-fun byproducts of aging, and senescence.

-The good news is CBN, and its cannabinoid cousins can improve immune function and combat oxidative stress.
+The good news is CBN, and its cannabinoid cousins can support immune function and combat oxidative stress.

-One of the most common reasons people use CBD, THC, or a combination of the two, is pain relief.
-We now know CBN has its own analgesic (pain-relieving) properties.
+One of the most common reasons people use CBD, THC, or a combination of the two, is to help stay out of pain.
+We now know CBN has its own inflammatory support properties.
 Specifically, it influences neurons that are sensitive to capsaicin.
-Capsaicin makes chili peppers spicy, but it's also a powerful pain reliever and anti-inflammatory.
-These capsaicin-sensitive nerve signals play a vital role in the body's pain signals and perception.
+Capsaicin makes chili peppers spicy, but it’s also a powerful pain reliever and anti-inflammatory.
+These capsaicin-sensitive nerve signals play a vital role in the body’s pain signals and perception.

-Another overlap between CBN and CBD is these cannabinoids' ability to stimulate new bone cells' production, promoting bone growth.
+Another overlap between CBN and CBD is these cannabinoids’ ability to support healthy bones and bone cell production.
 This could help prevent or slow the progression of bone degeneration from issues like arthritis or osteoporosis.
 It may also speed up healing in bone fractures.

 CBN has its unique areas of expertise, no doubt.
 But another trait it shares with its cannabinoid cousins is that it tends to work best when its support system surrounds it.
 We briefly mentioned this phenomenon, known as the “entourage effect,” above.
 You can think of it this way.
 While Victoria Beckham is doing pretty well for herself flying solo, the world may not have known her name without The Spice Girls.
 Basically, cannabinoids, including CBN, tend to perform best as part of a posse.

-This is why you won't find too many products made with CBN alone, although you will find some CBD products infused with a CBN isolate.
-As always, whether you're shopping for a supplement to stimulate your appetite, get a better night's sleep, or reduce pain, be sure to shop from a supplier that clearly labels their products so you know how much CBD, THC, and CBN you're getting.
+This is why you won’t find too many products made with CBN alone, although you will find some CBD products infused with a CBN isolate.
+As always, be sure to shop from a supplier that clearly labels their products so you know how much CBD, THC, and CBN you’re getting.